 ISO is your camera’s sensitivity to light.
 You’ll need it to be set somewhere between 800 – 2000.
 The problem with a high ISO is that it causes more ‘noise’ in the image.
-This results in a grainy appearance to your photographs.
-So, you will want to experiment in finding the sweet spot where you can keep the ISO at the lower end of that range and a longer shutter speed to get the clear image.
+This results in a grainy appearance in your photographs.
+So, you will want to experiment in finding the sweet spot where you can keep the ISO at the lower end of that range and a longer shutter speed to get a clear image.

 4. Noise Reduction Settings

 Many cameras allow you to turn on noise reduction settings.
 There are two: 1) the long exposure noise reduction setting, and 2) the high ISO noise reduction setting.
-These can help, if for some reason, you’re shooting jpeg formats, but as we’ll discuss below, for this type of photography, you’ll want to shoot in RAW.
+These can help if for some reason, you’re shooting jpeg formats, but as we’ll discuss below, for this type of photography, you’ll want to shoot in RAW.
 These settings will have to be turned off.
 Therefore, you can’t rely on these settings to help you get better images.
 You’ll have to play around with the ISO and shutter speed to reduce noise.

-You’re going to need a wide open aperture to allow in the most light possible.
+You’re going to need a wide-open aperture to allow in the most light possible.
 It’s best to shoot at as wide a setting as your lens allows, and thus, a wide aperture lens will be better for this kind of photography.
 For aperture settings, the lower the f stop number, the more open the aperture.
 A good setting for most star photography is f/2.8.

 6. Shutter Speed

 Your shutter speed is going to be very slow, usually between 20 and 30 seconds.
 The rule for calculating your shutter speed is called the 500 rule.
 You divide 500 by the focal length of your camera.
-For example if your focal length is 16mm, then you divide 500 by 16, which equals 31.25, so your shutter speed would need to be set to 31 or 32 seconds to get a focused image.
+For example, if your focal length is 16mm, then you divide 500 by 16, which equals 31.25, so your shutter speed would need to be set to 31 or 32 seconds to get a focused image.

 If you set your shutter speed for longer than that, you will get star trails.
 That may be something you want to do too.
 It produces those images that create light trails as the stars move across the sky.